ngeunit1/daveblogs/content/post/ghost-in-the-shell-arise-alternative/index.md

 categories:
     - Series
 tags:
-    - "Ghost in the Shell", "anime"
+    - "Ghost in the Shell"
+    - "anime"
 weight: 1
 ---